moneybutton/docs/docs/react-money-button.md

 When `devMode` is set to true no transactions are made when you swipe the button.
 It's just to try the button.

+For more information about how the parameters work, please reffer to [html version documentation](html.md)